bitovi/academy/src/react/5-styling.md

 The styled components philosophy is that everything is a component.
 Instead of separating your CSS and your JS, they become integrated into one single entity.
 So instead of loading styles into a component from some external source, the styles are actually built into the component itself, and can be configured using props/state.

 In a styled components implementation, a `Button` component for example, might take a `color` prop, or a `fontSize` prop to determine its style.
-This approach is closed integrated with React, and utilizes the built in React features (props/state) more than any other.
+This approach is closed integrated with React, and utilizes the built-in React features (props/state) more than any other.

 In the code below, we're using the [emotion](https://emotion.sh/docs/introduction) library to create a styled `Button` component.
 The syntax is a bit foreign, but this is essentially creating a `<button>` component which maps its props to styles.
 For example, the button below accepts a `color` and an `outline` prop, which are used to generate the styling.